benslack19/benslack19.github.io/_projects/0_CA-SPLICE.md

 ---

 *To those not familiar with the field of data science, terms like "association", "correlation", and "high feature importance" can be misconstrued to imply causation.
-Features that are shown as "important" should be interpreted carefully.
+Features that are reported as "important" should be interpreted carefully.
 I place the results of my analysis in more context for possible follow-up directions, but even there, my suggestions are stated with reservation.
 I welcome feedback from others including data scientists, economists, and, especially, educators.*

 ## Summary